-The Organization has a long-term operating lease of real property.
+The Organization has long-term operating leases of real property and equipment.
 The Organization has the option to extend the lease upon expiration.
 The Organization also has short-term operating leases on office equipment.
 Future minimum annual rental for the next five years on long-term lease commitments at June 30 are as follows:

-Rent expense on all leases for the year ended June 30, 2016 and 2015 was \$67,373 and \$78,566, respectively.
+Rent expense on all leases for the year ended June 30, 2017 and 2016 was \$66,214 and \$67,373, respectively.